 When you search for the book, you probably go straight to your favorite online bookstore or book discovery site.

-Times when Google displayed a boring list of text results are definitely over.
+Times when Google displayed a boring list of text results are over.
 Now Google instantly shows images and video snippets.
-On search pages you’ll also see flash cards for most popular searches, like the weather, currency rates, or flights.
+On search pages, you’ll also see flash cards for most popular searches, like the weather, currency rates, or flights.

 One thing to remember is that Google is a self-improving beast.
 Every time you perform a search, it learns and processes the information.
 So that the next time it could give you the right answer even if you make a typo in a search phrase.

 - how to get rich info about authors, books, and book series,

 - how to find downloadable ebook files,

 - how to find books for online reading,

 - how to compare book prices in an instant,